-In the survey, we will present fictitious statistical information to the participants about the average number of days that fathers stay home with their children during the first year after childbirth.
+In the survey, we will present fictitious statistical information to the participants about the average number of days that mothers stay home with their children during the first year after childbirth.
 Although this implies deception, the risks involved for the participants should be small.
 The reason we use deception is that this research question is difficult to investigate otherwise.
 We will debrief the participants after the survey experiment has been conducted.
+In the debriefing we will underline that the presented number of days that mothers stay home with their children was not accurate.

-The cost of conducting the experiment associated with deception should be weighted against the benefits to society.
-The main benefit to the society is that the results can help with policy recommendation for increasing parental leave take-up among fathers.
+The cost of conducting the experiment associated with deception should be weighed against the benefits to society.
+The main benefit to the society is that the results can help with policy recommendation for creating a more gender equal parental leave take-up.
 This could be important for child development as research suggest spending time with both parents is crucial in terms of child development (Tanaka and Waldfogel 2007, Dahl et al. 2014, Farre and Gonzalez 2017).
 Our results could also change policies in a way that increase gender equality in the labor market, limiting the negative impacts having children often has on the careers of female workers (Farre and Gonzalez 2017).